xenloops/talks/under-construction.md

 What "integrated" really means vs. what it usually looks like in practice (bolted-on vs. baked-in)

-Maturity levels (informally):
+## Maturity levels (informally):

 1. "We pass zip files around." -- Sneakernet
 1. "We check the code out when someone's working on it, and that blocks others from changing it." -- TFS way?
 1. "We're fully GIT-ified, but what's this I hear about secure code?"
+1. "Scanning happens before pushing to Prod; we have a TTF policy based on severity."
-1. "We scan right before pushing to Prod." -- This should be a legacy model.
+1. "Scanning happens before pushing to Prod, and blocks the build." -- This by now should be a legacy model.
-1. "We do pre-commit checks for all security tests."
+1. "We do pre-commit checks for all security tests." -- Better...
 1. "All our tools are in the devs' IDEs." -- All of the tools you use should have IDE plugins that scan automatically -- think like a spell-checker for code.
-Allows devs to fix potential defects while what they wrote is still fresh in mind, not from the last PI.
+Allows devs to fix potential defects while what they wrote is still fresh in mind, not from three PIs ago.
+Convincing devs of this may take effort!
+Some really don't like other teams messing in their dev tools.
+1. "Tools in the IDE flag findings _and_ recommend fixes in context." -- This is state-of-the-art.
+As long as the LLM-generated suggestions are good ones.

-Principles for low-friction tooling:
+## Principles for low-friction tooling

-* Surface findings where developers work (IDE plugins, PR comments, not a separate portal)
+* Surface findings where developers work -- IDE plugins, PR comments, not a separate portal
-* Signal-to-noise tuning — suppress known/accepted risks so new findings land with impact
+* Signal-to-noise tuning -- suppress known/accepted risks so new findings land with impact
 * Actionable output: not just "it's vulnerable" but "here's a fix, here's why it matters, here's the blast radius"

-Shift-left without shift-all — not every security check belongs in pre-commit.
-Know what belongs where in the pipeline.
+* Convince dev teams that it's in their best interest. -- Do you want to know of and fix an issue locally, or wait until it blocks you and your PM schedules a meeting with security?
+* Be reasonable -- Not every security check belongs in pre-commit or the IDE.
+Secrets, SAST (at least for criticals), yes; pen-testing or DAST takes longer, and SCA results usually don't change frequently.
+How about developer security training in the workflow?

-Concrete tool-agnostic example: what a well-integrated SAST/SCA setup looks like in a CI/CD pipeline Emerging approaches: AI-assisted remediation suggestions, policy-as-code, developer security training embedded in workflow
+[Concrete tool-agnostic example: what a well-integrated SAST/SCA setup looks like in a CI/CD pipeline]

 # Bridging AppSec, Engineering, and Leadership (10)